Mandy Leon

-Amanda Leon (born March 3, 1992) is an American professional wrestler and model, where she performs under her real name as a member of The Calling.
+Amanda Leon (born March 3, 1992) is an American professional wrestler and model.

 Early life

 Leon was born in Brooklyn, New York but grew up in both Lancaster and Harrisburg, Pennsylvania.
 She is of Puerto Rican, Cuban, Italian, and French descent.

 Professional wrestling career

 Ring of Honor (2014–2022; 2023)

 Leon made her Ring of Honor (ROH) and professional wrestling debut on April 18, 2014, in a losing effort to Jenny Rose.
 At ROH Future Of Honor #1 in Newville, Pennsylvania.
 Three months later Leon lost in a tag team match to Jenny Rose and Veda Scott at ROH Future Of Honor #2 event.

 On July 25, 2015, Leon won her first match for Ring of Honor defeating Deonna Purrazzo in a dark match.
 During the ROH Reloaded Tour Leon lost to Taeler Hendrix.
 Later that year Leon and Sumie Sakai defeated Purrazzo and Hania "The Howling Huntress" getting her second victory in a dark match.

 On February 6, 2016, Leon wrestled her first TV match for Ring Of Honor.
 In a losing effort to Hania the Howling Huntress at ROH on SBG #249 - Women of Honor Special.
 Leon defeated her in a rematch on July 8, 2016, in a 2 Out of 3 Falls match.